Money Stories and Emotional Spending: Why Women Feel Stuck

 • Emotional → Suppressed worries turn into chronic money anxiety, guilt, and stress.

 • Relational → Hidden debts or spending habits erode trust.
-A Pew Research Center (2023) survey found that 43% of couples identify financial secrecy as a major source of conflict.
+Pew Research Center reporting on relationships and household finances has linked financial secrecy with conflict, mistrust, and communication breakdowns.

 Silence, therefore, isn’t neutral.
 It’s an invisible barrier to both emotional and financial independence.